berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ### Day 8: Outside of class

 - Read 06.03 and 06.04 of [Chapter 6 Linear Structures Revisited](https://canvas.instructure.com/courses/8407744)
+- Do your best to try to complete [Hex Class](https://www.codewars.com/kata/5483366098aa442def0009af).
+You will likely get a weird error on the equal method.
+Everything else is reasonably straightforward.

 ## Day 7: Friday, January 26, 2024